 At CRA, we stress the use of multiple survey techniques to gain maximum information in a cost efficient manner.
 That’s why, since 1987, CRA has pioneered the integration of near-surface geophysical techniques with fieldwork to reduce costs and improve the quality of cultural resource evaluations.
-Also referred to as geophysics or geophyz, geophysical survey harnesses state-of-the-art data collection techniques, including magnetometry, earth conductivity, electrical resistivity, and ground-penetrating radar (GPR) to locate potential archaeological sites.
-No matter the technique, we emphasis using high speed, high-density data collecting field equipment and up-to-date processing software that allows us to continually increase the utility and accuracy of geophysical survey data.
+Also referred to as geophysics or geophyz, geophysical survey harnesses state-of-the-art data collection techniques, including magnetometry, electromagnetic induction (electrical conductivity and magnetic susceptibility), electrical resistivity, and ground-penetrating radar (GPR) to locate potential archaeological sites.
+No matter the technique, we emphasis using high speed, high-density data collecting field equipment and state of the art processing routines that allows us to continually increase the utility and accuracy of geophysical survey data.
+In keeping with CRA’s dedication to using the cutting-edge geophysical techniques, a push-cart magnetometer system MAGNETO® MXPDA was recently acquired by the company.
+The new system will allow CRA’s geophysical specialist to produce even more efficient results.

-Near-surface geophysical survey techniques are rapid, non-destructive techniques for identifying “structure” in the ground.
+Near-surface geophysical survey techniques are rapid, non-destructive techniques for identifying all manner of past occupation.
+From identifying complete settlements to seasonal camp sites, applying the right geophysical technique can lead to a significantly better understanding of archaeological sites.
+In an ideal world, geophysics would be performed before and in tandem with traditional survey and excavation, but we at CRA recognize the need for efficient cost effective solutions and work with our clients to employ the most appropriate survey, case by case.
 They are ideally suited to Phase I and II fieldwork as a substitute for strip plowing, general plowing or disking, or dozer/pan “scrapes.”
 Especially where survey and evaluation occur well in advance of mitigation and construction, these techniques can provide an attractive alternative to things such as badly damaged fields.
-In addition to this advantage, they are able to overcome some of the problems of sampling posed by systematic shovel testing coverage and can be considerably faster than shovel testing.
-When used correctly in combination with analysis of cartographic resources and other background data, the results of a geophysical survey may be used to make decisions about how to best deploy more cost-intensive field operations such as shovel testing, sample block excavation, strip plowing, and dozer scrapes.
+Additionally, they are able to overcome sampling issues posed by systematic shovel testing and can be considerably faster than shovel testing.
+When used correctly in combination with analysis of cartographic resources and other background data, the results of a geophysical survey may provide significant primary data to be used in decision making processes and at minimum better inform decisions about how to best deploy more cost-intensive field operations such as shovel testing, sample block excavation, strip plowing, and dozer scrapes.

 Geophysical Studies at CRA